List of tallest buildings in Montreal: 1960s–1990s

 The city's commercial building boom continued in the 1970s; notable developments include the four-building Complexe Desjardins (1975), which has a mall at its base, and Complexe Maisonneuve (1983).
 Later office towers from the mid-1980s adopted postmodernist architecture, such as KPMG Tower (1987), the Bell Media Tower (1988), and 1501 McGill College (1992).
-The boom would come to an end in 1992, with the completion of Montreal's two tallest buildings: 1250 René-Lévesque and 1000 de La Gauchetière.
-When measured by architectural height, 1250 René-Lévesque is the taller of the two due to its spire, which brings it to a height of 226.5 m (743 ft).
-If measured by roof height, 1000 de La Gauchetière is the city's tallest building at 205 m (673 ft).
+The boom would come to an end in 1992, with the completion of Montreal's two tallest buildings: 1000 de La Gauchetière and 1250 René-Lévesque.
+When measured by roof height, 1000 de La Gauchetière is the city's tallest building at 205 m (673 ft).
+If measured by architectural height, 1250 René-Lévesque is the taller of the two due to its spire, which brings it to a height of 226.5 m (743 ft).

 By this point, Toronto had overtaken Montreal in urban population as well as economic importance, which was reflected in the heights of its tallest buildings.
 In 1992, Montreal adopted its first ever urban plan, prohibiting any building in the city from exceeding the altitude of Mount Royal.
 This equates to a height restriction of 232.5 m above mean sea level, effectively a height limit of about 200 m (656 ft) in Downtown Montreal, ensuring that 1000 de La Gauchetière and 1250 René-Lévesque would retain their positions as Montreal's two tallest buildings indefinitely.